INIT-REF/Mastermind_C/README.md

-# Mastermind_ASM
+# Mastermind_C
-A Mastermind game in Assembly
+A Mastermind game in C